Introduction to Robert Capa

 Indochina War and Robert Capa’s Death

-Following his work during World War II, Robert Capa traveled far to Southeast Asia where and the First Indochina War.
+Following his work during World War II, Capa traveled far to Southeast Asia where he photographed the First Indochina War.
 This time, he followed a French regiment after accepting a job offered by Life magazine.
-On May 25th, 1954 he and the regiment passed through the deep forest in a dangerous area, and Capa stepped on a landmine.
+On May 25th, 1954 he and the regiment passed through the deep forest in a dangerous area and Capa stepped on a landmine immediately killing him.

 Robert Capa’s Cameras